natcap/invest.users-guide/source/coastal_blue_carbon.rst

  * :math:`S_t` represents the total carbon stock at timestep :math:`t`, summed across the soil and biomass pools.
  * :math:`d` is the discount rate

+Identifying LULC Transitions with the Preprocessor
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The land use / land cover (LULC) maps provide snapshots of a changing landscape and are the inputs that drive carbon accumulation and emissions in the model.
+The user must first produce a set of coastal and marine habitat maps via a land change model (e.g., SLAMM), a scenario assessment tool, or manual GIS processing.
+The user must then input the LULC maps into the model in (:math:`s_{0}`, :math:`s_{1}`, ..., :math:`s_{n}`) with an associated year so that the appropriate source and destination transitions may be determined.

+The preprocessor tool compares LULC classes across the maps to identify the set of all LULC transitions that occur.
+The preprocessor tool then generates a transition matrix that indicates whether a transition occurs between two habitats (e.g. salt marsh to developed dry land) and whether carbon accumulates, is disturbed, or remains unchanged once that transition occurs.
+The nature of carbon accumulation or disturbanced is determined according to whether the landcover is transitioning to and/or from a coastal blue carbon habitat:

+- Other LULC Class :math:`\Rightarrow` Coastal Blue Carbon Habitat (*Carbon Accumulation* in Succeeding Years of Transition Event Until Next Bounding Year)

+- Coastal Blue Carbon Habitat :math:`\Rightarrow` Coastal Blue Carbon Habitat (*Carbon Accumulation* in Succeeding Years of Transition Event Until Next Bounding Year)

+- Coastal Blue Carbon Habitat :math:`\Rightarrow` Other LULC Class (*Carbon Disturbance* in Succeeding Years of Transition Event Until End of Time Series Forecast)

+- Other LULC Class :math:`\Rightarrow` Other LULC Class (*No Carbon Change* in Succeeding Years of Transition Event Until Next Bounding Year)

+This transition matrix produced by the coastal blue carbon preprocessor, and subsequently edited by the user, allows the model to identify where human activities and natural events disturb carbon stored by vegetation.
+If a transition from one LULC class to another does not occur during any of the time steps, the cell will be left blank.
+For cells in the matrix where transitions occur, the tool will populate a cell with 'accum' in the cases where a non-coastal blue carbon habitat transitions to a coastal blue carbon habitat or a coastal blue carbon habitat transitions to another coastal blue carbon habitat, 'disturb' in the case where a coastal blue carbon habitat transitions to a non-coastal blue carbon habitat, or 'NCC' (for "no carbon change") in the case where a non-coastal blue carbon habitat transitions to another non-coastal blue carbon habitat.
+For example, if a salt marsh pixel in :math:`s_{0}` is converted to developed dry land in :math:`s_{1}` then the cell will be populated with 'disturb'.
+On the other hand, if a mangrove remains a mangrove over this same time period then this cell in the matrix will be populated with 'accum'.
+It is likely that a mangrove that remains a mangrove will accumulate carbon in its soil and biomass.

+The user will then need to modify the 'disturb' cells with either 'low-impact-disturb', 'med-impact-disturb' or 'high-impact-disturb' depending on the level of disturbance that occurs as the transition occurs between LULC types.
+This gives the user more fine-grained control over emissions due to disturbance.
+For example, rather than provide only one development type in an LULC map, a user can separate out the type into two development types and update the transition matrix accordingly so that the model can more accurately quantify and map changes in carbon as a result of natural and anthropogenic factors.
+Similarly, different species of mangroves may accumulate soil carbon at different rates.
+If this information is known, it can improve the accuracy of the model to provide this species distinction (two different classes in the LULC input maps) and then the associated accumulation rates in the Carbon Pool Transient Values CSV table.

 Limitations and Simplifications